How Long Would Your Business Survive Without IT?

 This calculator is provided for informational and illustrative purposes only.
 The results are based on industry averages and simplified assumptions and should not be considered a substitute for a professional risk assessment or cybersecurity audit.
 Actual downtime costs and recovery times may vary significantly based on your specific environment.
 Use at your own discretion.

-Prompt 1: Start with the idea
+Prompt 1: Start with the Idea

 “I want to create a simple but impressive calculator or quiz that’s useful to business owners.
 Something related to IT, cybersecurity, or operations — with sliders or dynamic inputs.
 Any ideas?”

-Prompt 2: Ground it in real data
+Prompt 2: Ground it in Real Data

 “Let’s go with the Downtime Survival Calculator.
 But I want all variables to be based on real studies, industry averages, or expert sources.
 Can you provide estimates and references for downtime cost, recovery time, and related metrics?”